Creating a seller account with Amazon Singapore

 While registering your Amazon seller account, you will be required to provide Amazon with either your personal or business tax ID (i.e., Singapore GST registration number or other VAT registration numbers in countries outside Singapore, where applicable).

 NOTE: Singapore charges a value-added tax — called GST — from Singapore residents.
 If you are a resident of Singapore, Amazon fees charged to your selling account are subject to Singapore GST unless you are GST-registered and have provided Amazon with a Singapore GST as evidence that you are GST-registered in Singapore.
 If you do not provide your GST registration information, Amazon will charge you GST at a standard rate of 7% on its fees if you are a resident of Singapore.
-See here for more information.
+You can find more information on this topic.

 As part of the account registration procedure, you will be asked to provide Amazon with the seller's or company representative’s identity verification document: passport or national ID card.
 This document must be provided in one of the following languages: Chinese, English, French, German, Italian, Japanese, Portuguese, or Spanish.
 If your documents are not in one of these languages, you should provide a notarised translation of the documents into one of the supported languages.